bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 Small book-keeping request.
 Usually "data" in the form of enums or constants we typically store in a data folder so it's easier to find.

-- backdooring increases darknet instability
-  - backdoored servers more likely to restart and/or loose auth, removing backdoor, balancing risk level
-  - low number (1 backdoor per X depth explored, or less than low const): no effect
-  - lv 1 instability: small debuff to auth() time
-  - lv 2: sometimes auth fails with timeout
-  - lv 3: more server restarts on the darknet
-  - lv 4: It's hard to sustain this many backdoors without a lot of upkeep due to them going offline or resetting.
-More connection severing on the darknet. player starts taking damage sometimes. creepypasta appears on player terminal, signed by the darknet.
-  - lv 5: ports and file writes and other ns methods sometimes fail silently, or return garbage data. hard mode that is effectively opt-in

 backdoored and stasis link'd servers need visual indicators

-packet capture shows extra password hints, sometimes mastermind one? sometimes a digit/char contained? sometimes something else?

 Make network wider at deeper parts?